AMB-FUBINACA

-AMB-FUBINACA (also known as FUB-AMB and MMB-FUBINACA) is an indazole-based synthetic cannabinoid that is a potent agonist for the cannabinoid receptors, with K_{i} values of 10.04 nM at CB_{1} and 0.786 nM at CB_{2} and EC_{50} values of 0.5433 nM at CB_{1} and 0.1278 nM at CB_{2}, and has been sold online as a designer drug.
+AMB-FUBINACA (systematically named MMB-FUBINACA) is an indazole-based synthetic cannabinoid that is a potent agonist for the cannabinoid receptors, with K_{i} values of 10.04 nM at CB_{1} and 0.786 nM at CB_{2} and EC_{50} values of 0.5433 nM at CB_{1} and 0.1278 nM at CB_{2}, and has been sold online as a designer drug.
 It was originally developed by Pfizer which described the compound in a patent in 2009, but was later abandoned and never tested on humans.
 AMB-FUBINACA was the most common synthetic cannabinoid identified in drug seizures by the Drug Enforcement Administration in 2017 and the first half of 2018.

 Mass casualties

 On July 12, 2016, the New York City Emergency Medical Services responded to a "mass casualty event" in Brooklyn, New York, where 33 people ranging in age from 25 to 59 years old were adversely affected by the drug.
 18 were hospitalized.
 All of the victims were described by by-standers as “zombielike” and the cause was attributed to use of AMB-FUBINACA as the demethylated metabolite was found in the blood and urine of eight of the hospitalized patients that had been sent for testing by the DEA.
 Screening for the more usual drugs of abuse was negative in all 8 patients.
 AMB-FUBINACA itself was found in a sample from the product smoked by another patient.
 The metabolite was identified after 10 days and the AMB-FUBINACA was only confirmed 17 days after the incident.

 Around 60 deaths in New Zealand were attributed to either AMB-FUBINACA or a related compound 5F-ADB during 2017–2018, with tested products containing between 32 mg/g and 400 mg/g of the active ingredient, between 2x to 25x stronger than the product involved in the mass casualty event in New York a year earlier.